-The California State University San Marcos Library provides computer workstations to support the scholarly activities of California State University San Marcos' faculty, students and staff.
-Workstations are to be used for legitimate campus business.
-Priority use of library computer workstations is for those doing research.
+The California State University San Marcos (CSUSM) University Library provides computer workstations to support the scholarly activities of CSUSM faculty, students and staff.
+Priority use of library computer workstations is for those doing scholarly research.

-Except for purposes of scholarly research, refrain from:
+Except for purposes of scholarly research, do not:

-- Displaying messages, images or sounds that could create an atmosphere of discomfort or harassment for those around you.
+- Display messages, images or sounds that could create an atmosphere of discomfort or harassment for those around you.

-- Transmitting messages containing: obscene, offensive or discriminatory material.
+- Transmit messages containing obscene, offensive or discriminatory material.

-- Exposing others to material and images that might be considered offensive or could violate state or federal law or university policies.
+- Expose others to material and images that might be considered offensive or could violate state or federal law or university policies.

 At all times be sensitive to the public nature of shared computer workstations.